The ultimate landlord guide to rent to rent

 In all of the above the rent to rent agreement must be crystal clear as to whose responsibility it is to comply, and this responsibility should be placed squarely on the shoulders of the rent to renter.

-Sean Hooker, Head of Redress at the Property Redress Scheme, says: “As a landlord owner you are vulnerable if your rent to renter fails to protect their tenants’ deposits.
+Sean Hooker, Head of Redress at the Property Redress Scheme, also powered by Total Property, says: “As a landlord owner you are vulnerable if your rent to renter fails to protect their tenants’ deposits.
 You could find yourself having to repay deposits in this situation, even if you never received them yourself.
 It’s therefore a good idea to make it a requirement that your rent to renter supplies you with proof of deposit protections.”

 Property redress schemes

-Given the propensity for disputes with rent to rent, landlord bodies recommend that rent to renters join one of the voluntary property redress schemes.
+Given the propensity for issues requiring formal resolution with rent to rent, landlord bodies recommend that rent to renters join one of the voluntary property redress schemes.
 Ideally, this should be specified in the rent to rent agreement.

-The Property Redress Scheme (PRS) offers an interactive way of sorting out disputes between landlords and tenants with the help of a professional mediator, a third expert who does not take sides.
-The mediator will take a professional and independent view, helping to resolve any disputes in a fair way.
+The Property Redress Scheme (PRS) offers an interactive way of sorting out formal resolution cases between landlords and tenants with the help of a professional mediator, a third expert who does not take sides.
+The mediator will take a professional and independent view, helping to resolve any issues in a fair way.

 Sean says, “Rent to rent or guaranteed rent arrangements can be successful and they are a convenient way of taking the hassle out of letting property for landlord owners.
 However, this is dependent on dealing with a reliable rent to rent operator, with both parties being aware of the issues involved, and on setting the arrangement upon a proper legal footing.
 As a safeguard, it’s a really good idea to insist that the rent to renter joins a property redress scheme, just in case things do go wrong.”